 At the time that I taught this assignment (nearly ten years ago now) Spider-Man 2, starring Tobey Maguire and Kirsten Dunst, had just been released, so there was a general awareness that Spider-Man was a thing, even if the students hadn’t seen the films.
 Marvel had also just launched Spider-Man: India, a four-issue mini-series speculating how Peter Parker’s origin story could be told if Peter lived in Mumbai rather than New York.

-At the same time, Marvel released the four-issue mini-series Mary Jane, a contemporary reimagining of Spider-Man from Mary Jane’s point of view.
+Around the same time, Marvel released the four-issue mini-series Mary Jane, a contemporary reimagining of Spider-Man from Mary Jane’s point of view.
 (Unlike Spider-Man: India, which was a one time miniseries, Mary Jane was followed up by Mary Jane: Homecoming and two runs of Spider-Man Loves Mary Jane, before finally being abandoned in 2009.)

 As the base for our comparisons, I chose the first issue of Ultimate Spider-Man, which was, although technically a contemporary reimagining like Spider-Man: India and Mary Jane, still, essentially, Peter Parker’s story told in a traditional comic book art style, in a traditional comic book fashion, to a traditional (read: young adult male) comic book audience.
 The three comics complemented each other well, but they were diverse enough in terms of genre, audience, and artistic style that when we utilized Scott McCloud we were able to have lengthy and full discussions on a variety of cultural and artistic topics.